tpyork/hgen-612/course-info/hgen-612_syllabus.md

 Senior Software Engineer, TileDB
 **Steve Norum**, BA Math and Computer Science (and Physics)
 Senior Software Development Engineer, Amazon Web Services

-**Jerome Dixon**, MDA
+**TEACHING ASSISTANT:**
-Doctoral Student, Integrated Life Sciences
+**Christiane Morecock**
-Precision medicine and hospital informatics.
+Genomic Data Science Graduate Student

 - - -

-## Our current situation
+## Remote Learning
-As of publishing this syllabus we are currently in VCU's Phase 3 restrictions.
-Being so, HGEN 612 will meet remotely for the entire semester by Zoom.
+HGEN 612 will meet remotely for the entire semester by Zoom.
 My preference is that all students attend lectures synchronously with their cameras on.
-I understand this may not be feasible at all times.
+Ok, so I know this isn't going to happen but how about synchronously with you camera on for the frist 10 minutes?
 Lectures will be posted for asynchronous viewing between 24-48 hours after each session so plan accordingly but there will be times this does not work as expected.
 Please note that regardless of viewing behavior your participation and attendance grade will not be assessed in the regular fashion.
 I am more interested that you are engaged with the class (e.g., during class and/or on Slack) and your assignments reflect attempts to innovate past what you were taught (i.e., coding creativity requires some degree of self-study).
 We will discuss this more in class but the bottom line is, because we are still in an atypical situation, no one should expect business as usual.
 For instance, lectures will likely not extend the entire time to avoid Zoom fatigue and we will strive to use our time in a way that we find is most beneficial for learning.
 All I ask is that you reach out to me to discuss your circumstances if your remote learning experience is faltering.

 ## Course Description